priyamvad-tripathi/DeepShape/README.md

 ### Dataset simulation
 All the necessary scripts for simulating the training and testing datasets can be found in the [Simulation/](Simulation/) folder.
 Make sure to download all the FITS files containing the [T-RECS catalog](http://cdsarc.u-strasbg.fr/ftp/VII/282/fits/) and run the [make_catalog.py](Simulation/make_catalog.py) script to join all the FITS file into a single pandas dataframe containing only the required information.
 ### Image Reconstruction
 The [Reconstruction/](Reconstruction/) folder contains the scripts connected to image reconstruction using HQS-PnP algorithm.
 Make sure that the _DeepInverse_ library is correctly installed.
-By default, DRUNET is initialized using pre-trained weights from the library.
+By default, DRUNet is initialized using pre-trained weights from the library.
 This can be changed by setting the "pretrained" argument to a path containing the user-weights (see [PnP_tuning.py](Reconstruction/PnP_tuning.py) for details)
 ### Shape Measurement
 The [Shape_Measurement/](Shape_Measurement/) folder contains the scripts connected to the shape measurement network.
+It also includes the scripts to perform shape measurements using [RadioLensfit](Shape_Measurement/RadioLensfit) and [SuperCALS](Shape_Measurement/SuperCALS) methods.
 ### Model Weights
 DeepShape uses three networks: DRUNet denoiser, PSF autoencoder, and the shape measurement network.
 The trained weights for all three networks can be found at [OCA Cloud](https://cloud.oca.eu/index.php/s/KbMB8SbingdWibe).